 Information about credit cards and card offers is accurate as of the date of publication.

-Discover has some of the best credit cards offering zero interest great options for people who want to transfer a balance — the Discover it® Balance Transfer, for example, offers an 18-month 0% intro APR period on balance transfers if you transfer your balance within a specific timeframe after opening the account (followed by a variable APR of 14.24% – 25.24%).
+Discover has some of the best credit cards offering zero interest great options for people who want to transfer a balance — the Discover it® Balance Transfer, for example, offers an 18-month 0% intro APR period on balance transfers if you transfer your balance within a specific time frame after opening the account (followed by a variable APR of 13.74% – 24.74%).

 But how do you make a balance transfer with Discover?
 Balance transfers take just a few quick steps to complete, whether you prefer to handle the process online or over the phone.
 Here’s what you need to know.